 4. Fight Anxiety with Exercise

-Exercise releases positive endorphins that helps to calm the brain.
+Exercise releases positive endorphins that help to calm the brain.
 This is a great way to calm an anxious kid down pretty quickly.
 If you are noticing a student struggling try having the class make a few laps around the room or take a walk outside.
 This will get the blood pumping and release positive endorphins to improve the mood of the entire class- not just the anxious student.

 5. Instill Positive Thinking